 Elena wanted to continue her community college path, and BCC was the logical, affordable choice.

-I was on a mission — I took every class that interested me,” she recalls.
+I was on a mission — I took every class that interested me.

 But, as it turned out, what was outside the classroom was even more appealing.